(Re)-creating Hugo’s Chope

 This drink is not given a proper name by Hugo; chope simply means “mug”.
 My comment when I read this passage was, “Wow, I have to try this.”
 For one thing, absinthe:

 In high school, I did a massive paper on For Whom the Bell Tolls.
 The subject was forced on me, and I found the book intensely dull.
-Perhaps I should put something of Ernest Hemmingway’s on my list of books to (re-)read, but I’m not sure my opinion would change.
+Perhaps I should put something of Ernest Hemingway’s on my list of books to (re-)read, but I’m not sure my opinion would change.
 In any case, I’m not sure how, when, or where I ran across a passage from Papa’s The Garden of Eden, but it fetishizes absinthe rather well.
-I didn’t actually read the book, as I was still actively avoiding its author in 1986 (and still am) when it was posthumously published.
-I remember this passage and literally nothing else about it:
+I didn’t actually read the book, as I was still actively avoiding its author when it was posthumously published (and I still am).
+I remember this passage and literally nothing else about it:⁴

 [The waiter] came over now holding a glass and an ordinary Pernod bottle and a small narrow-lipped pitcher of water.
 There were lumps of ice in the water.
 “Pour Monsieur aussi?” he asked.